dokebi21/SanguinePact/README.md

 ![](icon.png)
 # SanguinePact for V Rising

-SanguineArchives is a server mod for V Rising.
+SanguinePact is a server mod for V Rising.
 Trade defense for offense.

 You can reach out to me on the V Rising Mod Community Discord (dokebi) for issues, questions, or suggestions.